Cesky Krumlov Bohemia, Czech Republic Travel Guide

 This traditional herbal liqueur from Karlovy Vary often serves as a digestif after a meal.
 It offers an unique flavor profile.

-Explore daily lunch menus ("denní menu" or "polední menu") offered by many restaurants between 11:30 AM and 2:00 PM for good value.
+Explore daily lunch menus ("denní menu" or "polední menu") offered by many restaurants between 11:30 AM and 2:00 PM for great value.

-Enjoying local cuisine deeply connects you with the culture and traditions of Cesky Krumlov.
+Enjoying local cuisine deeply connects you with the culture and traditions of The City of the five-petalled rose.
 Be open to new tastes.